 "Are there really any CF jobs or people left these days?"

-1) First, you may think I'm dating myself to say that even just tracking the availability of CF people and opps could possibly be itself a full-time job.
-This isn't 2009 anymore, right?
+First, you may think I'm dating myself in saying (in 2017) that tracking the availability of CF people and opps could possibly be itself a full-time job.
+This isn't 2009 (a high point for CF) after all, right?
 Isn't CF dying, with no one using it or hiring for it, and CF people being impossible to find?

 A CF jobs resource list I keep at CF411.com

+The CF jobs resource list offers several places where hundreds of current CF jobs are or can be offered and/or where CF people can make their availability known, and you'll see I have even indicated how recently active they are.
 I try to update that every few months to confirm that the sites are showing current jobs.
 All those listed do.
-Some are CF-specific sites, and a few are more generic sites but I link to their CF jobs.
+Some are CF-specific sites, and a few are more generic sites but I link to their CF jobs lists.

-Bottom line, there are hundreds of jobs listed there, all over the country.
-Some are local only, some are telecommute.
+Some are local only, some are remote.
 Some are full-time, some contractor.

 [I will also add, here after the fact, that I should have also mentioned on that same CF411.com resource list I have also a category of companies that do CF app development consultants who you could also look to for help.]